fmartinez-tgu/ThePipeline_v3/README.md

 - Python scripts target Python 3.7.
 Adjust the interpreter if necessary.
 - The repo includes a vendored `pairsnp` implementation in `data/libs/pairsnp-python/` to avoid external package resolution issues.

-**Contributing**

-Open an issue or submit a PR for bugfixes and improvements.
-When adding new program versions, update `data/Configs/software_versions.txt` so history files reflect the new versions.

 **Contact**

 This pipeline was mostly developed by Mariana Gabriela López, Miguel Moreno Molina and Francisco José Martínez Martínez, members of the Tuberculosis Genomics Unit at the Biomedicine Institute of Valencia (IBV-CSIC).
 If you need to contact the team, please write to `tuberculosisgenomicsunit@gmail.com`